sakachin2/VBI2K/VBI2Ksrc/VBImage2kana/helps/README.en.txt

 WinBES99 is a text translation tool into Braille.
 Windows app "Windows Fax and Scan" can be used to create image file.
 Application may crash depending quality of image file, in that case try re-scan the document.
+And displayiong some number of image files may cause memory shortage.

 Requirement：To extranct text from image file,
       This app requires "Microsoft Office Document Imaging"(MODI) installed.